Dean and Professor

 College of Architecture and Design

 Daubmann served as the Vice President of Design and Creative Director for Blu Homes.
-In this capacity Daubmann oversaw product development and project design from offices in Boston, San Francisco, and Ann Arbor while in direct conversation with marketing, sales, engineering, and manufacturing.
-In this capacity he led a creative and multidisciplinary team to develop modern, green, prefab houses that fold for shipping across North America.
+In this capacity, Daubmann oversaw product development and project design from offices in Boston, San Francisco, and Ann Arbor while in direct conversation with marketing, sales, engineering, and manufacturing.
+He led a creative and multidisciplinary team to develop modern, green, prefab houses that fold for shipping across North America.

 As a former partner of PLY Architecture for more than 10 years, Daubmann co-authored a broad range of work exploring design and digital fabrication with a local focus in Michigan.
 The work of PLY has been published nationally and internationally and received awards for both built and speculative projects.
 While principal at PLY, the office received a 2010 & 2011 Architect Magazine R+D Award for architectural research; a national AIA 2010 Small Project Practitioners Award; a commend from the international AR+D Awards from Architectural Review; a Citation from the 59th Annual P/A Awards, an Architectural League of New York, Young Architects Award; and 7 State of Michigan AIA Awards.
 In 2007, PLY was named one of “101 of the World’s most exciting new architects” by Wallpaper* Magazine.